feilipu/z88dk-libraries/regis/README.md

 As XTERM has no serial interface itself, so you'll need to use one.
 A suggestion is to use picocom.
 It is also useful for working with the retrocomputers generally.
 First test that it is working as per below.

-Adding the `--send command` will allow the use of xmodem to send binary files to the RC2014 from within picocom.
+Adding the `--send-cmd` option will allow the use of xmodem to send binary files to the RC2014 from within picocom.

 ``` sh
 % sudo apt install -y picocom